Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 § 245.411.
 Inspection frequency.

-(1) The interval between subsequent routine facility inspections may not exceed 3 years (36 months) commencing after the last inspection, except as provided in the phase-in periods in paragraph (2).
+(1) The interval between subsequent inspections may not exceed 3 years (36 months) beginning after the last inspection, except as provided in paragraph (2).

 UNDERGROUND STORAGE TANK SYSTEMS: DESIGN, CONSTRUCTION, INSTALLATION AND NOTIFICATION